marktoakley/PeptideNanoTubes/example/TubeHbond/README.rst

-TubeHbond
+PDBHbond
 =========

 Usage::

-  TubeHBond tetramer.pdb 8 4
+  PDBHBond tetramer.pdb 8 4

 Counts the hydrogen bonds in the included pdb file (a tetramer of a cyclic octapeptide).
 This is a perfect antiparallel nanotube, so you should get 24